sustainers/sustainers.github.io/working-groups/transparency-goals.md

 **Status**: Active<br>
 **Bottom liner**: [Duane O'Brien](https://twitter.com/DuaneOBrien)<br>
-**How to get involved**: Introduce yourself [in the Discourse discussion thread](https://discourse.sustainoss.org/t/open-source-accountability-goals-defining-a-transparency-goal/)
+**How to get involved**: This working group has concluded.
+You can view details about it [in the Discourse discussion thread](https://discourse.sustainoss.org/t/open-source-accountability-goals-defining-a-transparency-goal/)

 ## Purpose